Dimethoxy/Plasma/README.md

 - Oscilloscope for visualizing waveform shaping
 - Color customizable GUI

+Plasma is licensed under GPLv3 and pre-built binaries are available for Windows, MacOS, and Archlinux. \
 Don't settle for a standard clip distortion - upgrade to Plasma and take your audio to the next level.

 ## Donations